 Even if you’re not a mechanic, there are some basic checks you can perform:

-Fort Worth summers are hot, so a well-functioning cooling system is essential.
+Summers are hot, so a well-functioning cooling system is essential.

 5. Vehicle History Report